 Prevents blood clots.
 Plavix (Clopidogrel) works well to prevent blood clots and heart complications, but watch out for drug interactions.
 Relieves pain, fever, and inflammation.
 Protects your heart and thins blood.
 A low dose of Aspirin (81mg) every day can protect your heart, but it's not the best medicine to take for pain, swelling, or fever.
-Find lowest prices Save on your next prescription.
-Be sure you’re getting the lowest price for your medication, even if you have insurance.
-Coupons for Aspirin Cost for (30) 81mg tablets of Aspirin Reviews & ratings Everyone Men Women Filter group.
+Reviews & ratings Everyone Men Women Filter group.
 All currently selected Everyone Men Women All ages 18-34 35-54 55+ Filter group.
-All currently selected All ages 18-34 35-54 55+ 5.002949852507375 Plavix
+All currently selected All ages 18-34 35-54 55+ 5 Plavix

-of people say Plavix (Clopidogrel) is worth it
+of people (All ages) say Plavix is worth it

 say it works well